rschristopher/ischristtrue.com/src/ancient-views/justification.md

 ## Sola Fide

-!!! quote "Galatians 2:25-16"
-    We who are Jews by nature, and not sinners of the Gentiles, Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.

 !!! warning "Martin Luther"
     This faith alone, when based upon the sure promises of God, must save us; as our text clearly explains.
 And in the light of it all, they must become fools who have taught us other ways to become godly.

-The church fathers and even the apostles must (according to this view) become fools.
+The church fathers and even the apostles must (according to Luther) become fools.

 !!! quote "James 2:24"
     Ye see then how that by works a man is **justified**, and ***not by faith only***.

 It is difficult to square *sola fide* with the words ***not by faith only***.
 Remember, all it takes is one counterexample to disprove a given Biblical interpretation.
-And in this case it's pretty clear, any interpretation that attempts to claim justification by faith alone (sola fide) is false, unless of course the epistle of James is false.
+And in this case it's clear, especially as justification is a legalistic topic: any interpretation that attempts to claim justification by faith alone (sola fide) is false, unless of course scripture itself, specifically the epistle of James, is false.

 !!! warning "Martin Luther"
     We should throw the epistle of James out of this school, for it doesn’t amount to much.
 It contains not a syllable about Christ.
 Not once does it mention Christ, except at the beginning.
 I maintain that some Jew wrote it who probably heard about Christian people but never encountered any.
 Since he heard that Christians place great weight on faith in Christ, he thought, ‘Wait a moment!
 I’ll oppose them and urge works alone.’
 This he did.